Ducati 916 (1994-1998) review and used buying guide

 Ridden: Ducati 916 Senna

-Originally published by Chris Newbigging
+Originally published on 6 November 2015 by Chris Newbigging

 No matter what you do in life, your work can usually be identified somehow.
 Everyone works in a particular way, and leaves their signature in some form or another, even if it’s very subtle.
 The Castiglioni family’s work can be traced through a proliferation of limited models.
 From Mitos to MV Agustas, every brand they’ve owned has churned out a few lightly-tweaked ‘special’ editions.
 One of the most memorable series is the 916 Senna, named after F1 driver Ayrton, who lost his life in 1994 at the San Marino Grand Prix.
 Naming a sportsbike after a late car driver is outwardly a bit odd, but you have to understand the context.